OpenGolfSim/course-meshery/README.md

 Meshery.iconset/icon_512x512@2x.png
 ```

-## MacOS

 MacOS has a built-in utility called `iconutil` to create `.icns` files:

 ```bash
 iconutil -c icns images/Meshery.iconset -o images/Meshery.icns
 ```

-## Windows

-To create the windows icon file, you'll need to install the [Imagemagick](https://imagemagick.org/) command-line tool.
+To create the windows `ICO` file, you'll need to install the [Imagemagick](https://imagemagick.org/) command-line tool.
+Take a 256x256 transparent PNG and use it as the input for this command:

 ```bash
 magick images/Meshery.iconset/icon_256x256.png -define icon:auto-resize=16,24,32,48,64,256 images/meshery.ico